 NICIE continued to organise and facilitate meetings for the Principals of Integrated schools (APTIS).
-These meetings remain online and take place once a month.
+These meetings remained online and took place once a month.
 The online nature of the meetings encourages high attendance.
 On average 29 participants per session.

-NICIE also commissioned two Associates to carry out a survey of Grant maintained Integrated (GMI) School Principals to ascertain their satisfaction with NICIE representation and to see what areas of further support they would like from NICIE.
-A set of recommendations came from the report and form an Action plan which will be implemented as appropriate and when resources available over the next year.
+NICIE had previously commissioned two Associates to carry out a survey of Grant maintained Integrated (GMI) School Principals to ascertain their satisfaction with NICIE representation and to see what areas of further support they would like from NICIE.
+A set of recommendations came from the report and form an Action Plan, which will be implemented as appropriate and when resources are available over the next year.
 We have formed a GMI Consultative Group of Principals from GMI primary and post-primary schools.
 This is a specific group for GMI Schools to help NICIE to represent and support GMI schools effectively at various forums.